The Peek-a-Boo Pouch {free sewing pattern}

 |

 This blog post has been converted to an optional PDF that’s optimized for printing.
 Find it here.
 The blog post below is totally free to read, print, and sew!
 Just hit CTRL +P on your computer to print.
-The Optimized for Printing PDF download for $3 is totally optional.
+The PDF download is inexpensive and optional.
 Of course, if you already own my PDF library of Optimized for Printing files, you can find it there too.

 It’s Sew Easy TV asked me to share a how-to tutorial for this pattern on their show!
 You can see it on YouTube.